Alaska is a state steeped in a tradition of exploration, mining, and production.

-Mining is a Growing Force in Alaska’s Economy
+Mining is a Growing Force in Alaska’s Economy.

 Mining is a growing force in Alaska’s economy, providing jobs for thousands of Alaskans and millions of dollars of personal income throughout Alaska.
 Alaska’s mining industry includes exploration, mine development, and mineral production.
 Alaska’s mines produce coal, gold, lead, silver, zinc, as well as construction materials, such as sand, gravel, and rock.

-In 2016, Alaska’s mining industry provided:
+In 2017, Alaska’s mining industry provided:

-- 4,350 direct mining jobs in Alaska.
+- 4,500 direct mining jobs in Alaska.

-- 8,600 total direct and indirect jobs attributed to Alaska mining industry.
+- 9,000 total direct and indirect jobs attributed to Alaska mining industry.

-- $675 million in total direct and indirect payroll.
+- $700 million in total direct and indirect payroll.

-- $111 million in payments to Alaska Native corporations.
+- $250 million in payments to Alaska Native corporations.

-- $81 million in state government-related revenues through rents, royalties, fees, and taxes.
+- $109 million in state government-related revenues through rents, royalties, fees, and taxes.

 - Mostly year-round jobs for residents of more than 50 communities throughout Alaska, half of which are found in rural Alaska where few other jobs are available.

-- Some of Alaska’s highest paying jobs with an estimated average annual wage of $108,000, over twice the state average for all sectors of the economy.
+- Some of Alaska’s highest paying jobs with an estimated average annual wage of $108,600, over twice the state average for all sectors of the economy.

-- $23 million in local government revenue through property taxes and payments in lieu of taxes.
+- $34 million in local government revenue through property taxes and payments in lieu of taxes.

 All Alaska Native corporations benefited from mining industry activity – in 7(i) and (j) royalty sharing payments, in jobs for shareholders, or through business partnerships.

-- 44% of all employees at the Upper Kobuk Minerals Projects, including contractor hires, were NANA shareholders in 2016
+- 59% of all employees at the Upper Kobuk Minerals Projects, including contractor hires, were NANA shareholders in 2017

 Each year AMA commissions the McDowell Group to research the economic impact of Mining in Alaska.
 Continued investments by the mining industry ensure Alaska’s continued economic growth.